jorgecasas/php-ml/docs/machine-learning/feature-extraction/token-count-vectorizer.md

 ### Vocabulary

-You can extract vocabulary using `getVocabulary()` method.
+You can extract vocabulary using the `getVocabulary()` method.
 Example:

 ```
 $vectorizer->getVocabulary();